-- 1. Describe the Review Committee's rationale for this revision: - Programs will need to continue to incorporate new technologies and teach fellows to use them to ensure that fellows are adequately educated to provide patients with appropriate care.
-The same requirement and Background and Intent language appear in the Program Requirements for Graduate Medical Education in Internal Medicine. - How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality?
-Knowledge and experience with appropriate and emerging technology and techniques should improve quality and patient care. - 3.
+- Describe the Review Committee's rationale for this revision: Programs will need to continue to incorporate new technologies and teach fellows to use them to ensure that fellows are adequately educated to provide patients with appropriate care.
+The same requirement and Background and Intent language. - to use them to ensure that fellows are adequately educated to provide patients with appropriate care.
+The same requirement and Background and Intent language appear in the Program Requirements for Graduate Medical Education in Internal Medicine. - 2.
+How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality? - Knowledge and experience with appropriate and emerging technology and techniques should improve quality and patient care. - 3.
 How will the proposed requirement or revision impact continuity of patient care?

-This may improve continuity of patient care because patients will be provided with better diagnostic care. - Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how?
-Programs and institutions are incorporating new technologies as they become necessary standards of care.
+This may improve continuity of patient care because patients will be provided with better diagnostic care. - 4.
+Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how? - Programs and institutions are incorporating new technologies as they become necessary standards of care.
 As such, it should not necessitate additional institutional resources. - 5.
 How will the proposed revision impact other accredited programs?

-Requirement #: IV.C.7.
+Requirement #: IV.C.6.